Step

 You Learn

-Interpret what catches your eye with a tale.
+Interpret what catches your attention with a tale.
 Next, blend in the memory clip to let the experience sink into your subconscious.
 Letting your mind wander through words and images connects ideas and fits pieces together to form deep understanding.
-With practice, you’ll start noticing Nature’s details and Earth’s stamp on them wherever you go.
-This transforms your outdoor experiences into awe-inspiring brushes with Earth’s grand stories, something you’ll want to continue as you go to the next step.

 Photo Art on this website includes adaptations from “A Long Dead Star” from ESA, Hubble, and NASA, by Y Chu; “The Blue Marble from NASA; “Twin Blue Marbles” from NASA; and Earth photo by Reid Wiseman from the International Space Station, Expedition 40.